robinhuiser/fca-emu/README.md

 * The Swagger spec is available on [http://0.0.0.0:8080/swagger-ui](http://0.0.0.0:8080/swagger-ui).
 * The value required for the access token (`X-TOKEN`) defaults to `123456789`;
+* During startup, the emulator logs:
+  * the available product types
-* During startup, the emulator logs the IDs for available entities and accounts
+  * the IDs for available entities and accounts

 Use the example `curl` command below to query one of the accounts: